ARCore

-ARCore, also known as Google Play Services for AR, is a software development kit developed by Google that allows for augmented reality (AR) applications to be built.
+Google Play Services for AR, (formerly known as ARCore) is a software development kit developed by Google that allows for augmented reality (AR) applications to be built.
 ARCore has been certified for a number of devices, but is software-locked on devices that did not complete the certification procedure.
 Spoofing the ID of a device that completed the procedure makes ARCore work on more devices.
 Requirements for certification include the "quality of the camera, motion sensors [and] a powerful enough CPU that integrates with the hardware design".
 Devices must also ship with Google Play to qualify for placement on the list of supported devices.
 New devices can be submitted through the Google AR OEM Portal.

 Key technologies

 ARCore uses a few key technologies to integrate virtual content with the real world as seen through the camera of a smartphone or tablet.
-Each of these technologies can be utilized by developers to create a high-quality, immersive AR experience.
+Each of these technologies can be utilized by developers to create an AR experience.